-Coordination methods and tools differ greatly with context and needs.
-Inter-agency coordination for high-level diplomatic visits can be specific and codified in standard operating procedures (SOPs) and flowcharts.
+In this current age of post-truth and disinformation, the need for rigorous data has never been clearer.
+As the codified in standard operating procedures (SOPs) and flowcharts.
 However, social and economic agencies may coordinate in a more organic and case-specific way, when ensuring that families with multiple challenges receive state support in a coherent and sensitive manner.
 There is no one size that fits all.